 KS Mechanical Services takes pride in always doing what is in the best interest of our customers and never recommending anything that isn’t necessary.
-We have had a long and successful decade plus of service to homeowners and business owners all over Nassau and Suffolk and the greater Miller Place NY area because of our honesty and commitment to exceptional service.
-We appreciate your confidence in our professional opinion and vow to only suggest what is in the best interest of your pockets and your safety.
-We as a company work out of Miller Place and live all over Long Island ourselves and always want what is best for our neighbors and our friends.
+We have had a long and successful decade plus of service to homeowners and business owners all over Nassau and Suffolk and the greater NY area because of our honesty and commitment to exceptional service.

-If you are looking for quality boiler maintenance by a company with over ten years of experience, then look no further than boiler repair Miller Place Suffolk NY and the surrounding areas by KS Mechanical Services.
+If you are looking for quality boiler repair by a company with over ten years of experience, then look no further than boiler repair in Miller Place Suffolk County NY and the surrounding areas by KS Mechanical Services.
 We pride ourselves in supplying you with our expert technicians and our exceptional service department.
 Give us a call at 631-889-3617 today!

 Miller Place is a hamlet and census-designated place (CDP) in Suffolk County, New York, United States, on the North Shore of Long Island.
 Miller Place has been inhabited since the 17th century and is named for the Miller family that included many of its initial settlers.
 For most of its history, the community functioned as an agriculture-based society.
 Despite preserving much of its historic identity, changes in the 20th century have transitioned the hamlet into a desirable and densely populated suburban area.
 The population was 11,723 at the 2020 census.